C-reactive protein (CRP) – Adon Health Skip to content

 C-reactive protein (CRP)

-C-reactive protein (CRP) is an important blood marker that indicates acute and chronic inflammatory processes in the body.
-Elevated CRP levels are particularly relevant for men because inflammation is closely linked to cardiovascular disease, insulin resistance, and hormonal imbalances .
-Early detection of elevated CRP allows for targeted prevention.
+C-reactive protein (CRP) is an important marker in the blood that indicates acute and chronic inflammatory processes in the body.
+For men, an elevated CRP level is particularly relevant because inflammation is closely linked to cardiovascular diseases, insulin resistance, and hormonal imbalances.
+Early detection of elevated CRP enables targeted prevention.

 What is CRP?

-CRP is an acute-phase protein produced in the liver when inflammation or tissue damage occurs in the body.
-Even minor inflammatory processes can be detected by measuring CRP levels, long before they cause symptoms.
+CRP is an acute-phase protein produced in the liver when there is inflammation or tissue damage in the body.
+Even minor inflammatory processes can be detected by CRP measurement, long before they cause symptoms.

 Why is CRP important in men?